lancerushing/k8s-getting-started/README.md

 https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/

-A namespace for resourcee. most resources are namespaced, but management resources are not.
+A namespace for resource.
+Most resources are namespaced, but management resources are not.

 ### POD